 Open Select gives you the option to make your paper open access in one of our 2,300+ subscription journals.
 These span across subject areas and include both Taylor & Francis and Routledge journals.

-To find out if a journal is Open Select, look out for this indicator at the top of the journal homepage on Taylor & Francis Online:
+• To find out if a journal is Open Select, look out for the indicator (shown below) at the top of the journal homepage on Taylor & Francis Online.

 Whether in an Open Select or fully open access journal, there are many benefits to publishing your research open access with us.
 You can benefit from: